English Major Exit Portfolio Requirement

 The department chair will report the names of those students who have completed the portfolio to the Registrar.
 The Registrar then records “ENG 075” on the transcript.

-The portfolio must be submitted no later than the last day of final exams week if you want to graduate at the end of the semester.
-Submissions received after this deadline will mean that you technically will graduate the following semester either summer or winter.
+The portfolio must be submitted no later than the last day of final exams if you want to graduate at the end of the semester fall or spring.
+For summer graduation, the portfolio must be submitted by the last day of summer classes.

 The following semester, portfolios will be read by department members to determine what students are learning from the sequence of courses in the English major.
 The exit portfolio is not returned to the student.
 The results of the portfolio assessment will not affect a student’s GPA or course grades in any way.
 The purpose of this requirement is to comply with a legislative mandate that all state universities assess the learning outcomes of their students.